Reconstruction of the intersection of

 and parochial institutions, the addition of two high-rise senior apartment

-complexes and the development of the 20-acre tract of land known as the
+complexes and the development of the 20-acre land tract known as the

 Anderson Farm into Brookline Memorial Park.

-of the housing stock erected during that era.
+of the local housing stock erected during the 1920s that they came up with

 Altmar Street extension, looking north